1420 King St. East

 No smoking, outside parking, most units carpeted, appliances included (fridge, stove) shared laundry in lower level no-charge, community room, part-time superintendents, this is a 55+ building

-For information related to vacancies, contact the Superintendent:
+For information related to vacancies, contact:

 Tenants are responsible for their electricity.
 Units are individually metered.
 A deposit with Kitchener Wilmot Hydro may be required for new accounts.
 Parking spaces are limited and availability should be confirmed at time of application.
 While this is a no smoking building, some existing tenants are grandfathered.
 Tenants are responsible for their own content insurance.